gsu-library/library-instruction-recorder/README.txt

 Initial release so why not install?

 == Changelog ==

 = 0.3.0 =
+5/13/2014, MB

+* Changed last_updated_by field to bigint(20) (to reference WordPress user ID) and associated code.

+4/4/2014, MB

+* Tweaked some display settings on the fields page.

 Week of 3/10/2014, MB

 * Refined PHP code, fixed spacing, and made some other visual changes.